Togohogo1-Archive/joshgone-music/README.md

     - Or only keep previously played and full playback history
 - [x] Playback history (subset of previous)
 - [x] Migrate to discord.py 2.0 to use apiv10
+- Extra decorations
+    - Typing indicator in channel
+    - Disable is live feature
+    - Command sorting (more vs filters)

 ## Features in v2.1.0
 - [ ] Better local file support